-If you travel by car, a quarter mile hike from the parking area is required to access this spot.
-A beaten path runs down through the beautiful coniferous forest to a suspension footbridge.
-The bridge rises about 50 feet above the water surface (depends on the water level).
+If you travel by car, a quarter-mile hike from the parking area is required to access this spot.
+A beaten path runs down through the coniferous forest to a suspension footbridge that rises about 50 feet above the water surface (depends on the water level).

 The trail from the parking area to the Blowout Bridge is a remnant of the old Volcano Trail that earlier connected the Little North Fork Santiam River and the Quartzville Creek.
 Throughout the time, new roads construction and logging work destroyed once developed trail systems including the Volcano Trail.
 This trail runs just over the bridge on the right-hand side and soon disappears.
 For this reason, the Blowout Footbridge is called the Bridge to Nowhere.

 On the left of the bridge, there is a steep and slippery path down to white scree slopes - cliff jumping and rope swinging spot.
 This place can be challenging and not recommended for kids.
 More convenient swimming may take place on the right side of the bridge.
 The clear emerald-green water is typically warm at the peak of the summer season.

-Cautions: Bridge and cliff jumping is associated with risks, please use caution and make safe decisions.
+Cautions: Bridge and cliff jumping are associated with risks, please use caution and make safe decisions.

 No garbage service is available on the site.
 Please pack out all your trash.